 Following the third year of implementing their plans, districts that do not meet one or more of their plan goals are to consult with the commissioner to develop an improvement plan (Minn.
 Stat.
-124D.862, subd.
-8 (c) (1) [2022]).
+124D.862, subd 8 (c) (1)).

 That consultation may consist of meetings with school districts and written guidance.
-Improvement efforts for Achievement and Integration are designed to be specific to the types of goals, strategies and indicators of progress needed to realize the purpose of the program.
+Improvement efforts for Achievement and Integration are designed to be specific to the types of goals, strategies, and indicators of progress needed to realize the purpose of the program.
 At the same time, districts are advised to align their plans and coordinate their Achievement and Integration strategies with their other priorities and initiatives to avoid duplicating efforts and to improve the likelihood of realizing positive outcomes for students.
 This improvement planning is meant to be an ongoing process of determining what's working, who is better off, and how data can be used to assess both.
 Because of the time lag between assessing progress toward goals and the need to submit the next Achievement and Integration plan to MDE for review and approval, improvement planning is based on districts' prior efforts and used to inform districts' current plans.

-For districts that did not meet their goals, the commissioner must also use up to 20 percent of their annual Achievement and Integration revenue to implement the improvement plans until those goals are met (Minn.
+For districts that did not meet their goals, the commissioner must also allocate up to 20 percent of their annual Achievement and Integration revenue to implement the improvement plans until those goals are met (Minn.
 Stat.
 124D.862, subd.
-8 (c) (2) [2022]).
-MDE continued to actively support ongoing improvement planning efforts for districts that reported not being on track to meet the goals in their current plans.
+8 (c) (2)).
+MDE continues to actively support ongoing improvement planning efforts for districts that reported not being on track to meet the goals in their current plans.

-In contrast with the previous three-year plan cycles, the commissioner did not ask school districts to include goals in their plans for decreasing achievement gaps or increasing student proficiency by 50 percent.
-Instead, districts set achievement goals that vary by content area, type of student outcome, metrics used to measure those outcomes, and student groups intended to realize those outcomes.
+Districts set achievement goals that vary by content area, type of student outcome, metrics used to measure those outcomes, and student groups intended to realize those outcomes.
 Integration goals also vary by district.
-Typically, these goals included targets for conventional integration outcomes such as increased cultural competency, increased interest or ability to establish relationships with peers from racial or ethnic backgrounds different from their own, increased participation and representation of underrepresented students.
+Typically, integration goals include targets for conventional integration outcomes such as increased cultural competency, increased interest or ability to establish relationships with peers from racial or ethnic backgrounds different from their own, increased participation and representation of underrepresented students.
 For both types of goals, districts were asked to set targets that reflect positive outcomes for students, rather than outcomes for programs, e.g., increased levels of student engagement rather than higher enrollment targets for schools or trainings offered to staff.

-During the 2016 legislative session, districts were required to add a third type of goal to their plans.
+During the 2016 legislative session, districts were required to add a third type of goal to their plans focused on teacher equity.
 This means that in addition to setting goals to increase racial and economic integration and reduce academic disparities for specific groups of students, districts must also add a goal for improving students' equitable access to effective and diverse teachers (Minn.
 Stat.
 124D.861, subd.
-5 [2022]).
-The first plans to include this third type of goal were those submitted by cohort two districts in their 2020-2022 plans.
+5).

-Based on Minnesota Rules, part 3535.0110, subpart 1, districts participate in the program as either a racially isolated district, an adjoining district, a voluntary district, or because the district has one or more racially identifiable schools.
-Annual enrollment data determines whether a school is racially identifiable and a district is racially isolated.
+Based on Minnesota Rules, part 3535.0110, subpart 1, districts participate in the Achievement and Integration program as either a racially isolated district, an adjoining district, a voluntary district, or because the district has one or more racially identifiable schools.
+Annual enrollment data determines whether a school is racially identifiable and/or a district is racially isolated.
 Adjoining and voluntary districts are determined by physical proximity to a racially isolated district (Minn.
-R. 3535.0170, subd.
-1 [2022]).
+R. 3535.0170, subp.
+1).